MailTape/MailTape/src/content/episodes/2026-03-07-nathan_fake.md

 ## [Nathan Fake](https://nathanfake.bandcamp.com) - Sunlight on Saturn

 ImaCrea: **"** Out from his newly released album "[Evaporator](https://nathanfake.bandcamp.com/album/evaporator?from=embed)", I love how this track makes me enter another dimension.
 There's something like a cosmic portal we're going through and suddenly space around change and expands.
 And with that, gravity changes.
 Vibration enters every cells for a second and movement is happening.
-Mouvementement.
+Mouvementement[\*](https://www.editionsladecouverte.fr/mouvementements-9782348074967).

 ## [Irini](https://allpossibleworlds.bandcamp.com/) - Sweet Charlotte